-The School has a good health and safety record, however the type and range of activities undertaken mean that this remains a significant area of focus for the School.
+The School has a good health and safety record, however the type and range of activities undertaken mean that this remains an area of focus for the School.
 This risk is mitigated by:

-- Health, Safety and Welfare policies and procedures implemented - Role of Health and Safety clearly defined - Ensuring all staff have completed health & safety and E&D training - 2.
+- Health, Safety and Welfare policies and procedures implemented - Roles of the Health and Safety management team clearly defined - Ensuring all staff have completed health & safety and E&D training - 2.
 Failure to avoid a breach of Safeguarding

-The School has a very good safeguarding record, however a significant incident could have a high impact in respect of the School's reputation.
+The School has a very good safeguarding record; however, a significant incident could have a high impact in respect of the School's reputation.
 This risk is mitigated by:

-- Safeguarding policy and procedures being implemented - Role of Safeguarding Officer clearly defined - Ensuring all staff have completed safeguarding training - 3.
+- · Safeguarding policy and procedures being implemented - Role of Safeguarding Officer clearly defined - An increase in the number of safeguarding officers to incorporate the split site arrangements. - Ensuring all staff have completed safeguarding training - 3.
 Failure to increase the school buildings resources

-Although the School started in new buildings in 2015, the building resources are not fit for purpose with no changing facilities and do not provide the necessary capacity to accommodate the expected growth in student numbers.
+Although the School started in new buildings in 2015, the size of the original building accommodates 170 students but the Funding Level Agreement is for 375.
+A second site was opened in 2021, which has enabled the school to continue to operate.
+However, the issue of overcrowding still exists and the combined accommodation over both sites still does not provide the necessary capacity to accommodate the expected growth in student numbers.
 This risk is mitigated by:

-- Development of a coherent explanation as to why the current buildings are not fit for purpose - Identifying building expansion solutions in conjunction with Kingston Maurward College - Lobbying key officials at DfE and Studio Schools Trust - Application to the Capital Investment Fund to address the need for expansion - Working with Kingston Maurward College to identify resources that can be utilised by the School in the short term
+- Development of a coherent explanation as to why the current buildings are not fit for purpose - Identifying building expansion solutions in conjunction with The DfE. - Continued Application to Complex Capital Team to address the need for expansion - Adapting the timetable to enable staff to travel between sites, for the benefit of the students. - 4.
 Student Recruitment